novalagung/gitbook-plugin-docsearch-v3/README.md

 ## Usage

-Apply on https://docsearch.algolia.com/, to get free Algolia DocSearch credentials.
-Then On `book.json`, do the following steps:
+Apply on https://docsearch.algolia.com/ to get free Algolia DocSearch credentials.
+Next, on `book.json` do the following steps:

 - Disable the `search` and `lunr` plugins (by adding `-` prefix on the plugin name).
 - Add the `docsearch-v3` plugin.
-- specify your DocSearch credentials under `pluginsConfig.docsearch`.
+- Specify your DocSearch credentials under `pluginsConfig.docsearch`.

 ```js
 {